bunsanweb/anatta-engine/README.md

 Using them for starting the engine as the example's [`run.js` files](examples/wall/run.js).

-The scond one is a main part of the complex examples;
+The second one is a main part of the complex examples;
 e.g. [wall example's wall/script.js](examples/wall/wall/script.js).
 The third one is also in the examples usually stored at `pub` directories;